jupiterbjy/CUIAudioPlayer/README.md

   can't handle ZWSP either.
 Since I can't use *sounddevice* on linux yet - until I implement server-client, configuration I am stuck with CMD.
 I might be better check if I can fix this on *py_cui* side, might become somewhat dirty if I ever managed to do so.

-### Understanding how callback works in sounddevice.OutputStream
-  To see how dumb I am - check [this](https://github.com/spatialaudiKo/python-sounddevice/issues/306) out.
-  Huge thanks to dev!

-### py_cui.SliderWidget not matching the theme of other widgets
-  After closer look at the widget's code, I found it was better to make a [PR](https://github.com/jwlodek/py_cui/pull/87) out of it, rewriting drawing logic.